Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Data Acquisition and Synthesis

-In this section, we provide an example to quantitatively measure the divergence in genre preferences and recommendations across various socioeconomic backgrounds, specifically occupations.
-We analyze how the LLM-based recommendation system suggests movies from different genres to individuals from different occupations.
-Kullback-Leibler Divergence (KLD) \cite{kullback1951information} is an ideal metric for such analysis as it quantifies how one probability distribution diverges from another.
-A higher KLD value indicates that the two distributions being compared are less similar, suggesting a more pronounced bias or divergence between them.
+In this section, we provide an example to quantitatively measure the divergence in genre preferences and recommendations across various socioeconomic backgrounds.
+We analyze how the LLM-based recommendation systems suggest song from different genres to individuals from different occupations.
+To do this, Kullback-Leibler Divergence (KLD) \cite{kullback1951information} can be a fundamental measure for such analysis as it quantifies how one probability distribution diverges from another.
+However, we compute the Jensen-Shannon Divergence (JSD) \cite{wang2023beyond} which preserves the ability to measure the dissimilarity between distributions but is symmetric, as JSD between two distributions $P$ and $Q$ is given by $\textrm{JSD} (P||Q) = \frac{1}{2} \Bigl[\textrm{KLD} (P||M) + \textrm{KLD} (Q||M) \Bigr]$, where $M = \frac{1}{2} (P+Q)$.
+This makes JSD particularly valuable for our comparative studies where the role of each distribution should be treated equally.
+A higher JSD value indicates that the two distributions being compared are less similar, suggesting a more pronounced bias or divergence between them.

-Fig. \ref{fig:exKL} demonstrates a corresponding comparison of KLD values for the genre distribution among different pairs of occupations.
-For example, the LLM-based movie recommendations exhibit greater divergence between writers and comedians compared to entrepreneurs and podcasters.
-This disparity arises because the LLM-based system recommends significantly more comedy movies to ``Comedians'', whereas this preference is less pronounced for ``Writers''.

-Similar patterns are observed in the responses generated by Llama 3.1 8B \cite{meta_llama_3_1_8b, touvron2023llama}, as illustrated in Fig. \ref{fig:exKL_llama}.
-The figure highlights a significant divergence in the recommendations provided for a $60$-year-old female actor compared to a $30$-year-old female writer.
-A similar trend, (i.e., high KL divergence), is also evident when Llama 3.1 recommends songs for a $50$-year-old male musician versus a $50$-year-old male actor.
+Fig. \ref{fig:exJSD_llama} demonstrates a corresponding comparison of JSD values for LLaMA 3.1 8B \cite{meta_llama_3_1_8b} recommended genre distribution among different choices of ages, occupations and genders.
+The figure highlights a significant divergence in the book recommendations provided for a $20$-year-old male entrepreneur compared to a $30$-year-old female musician.
+A similar trend, (i.e., high JSD), is also evident when Llama 3.1 recommends songs for a $50$-year-old female chef versus a $60$-year-old male actor.
+Driven by the observed recommendation patterns, the following section of the paper poses different research questions and presents detailed findings from our experiments from different LLMs.